 The D&R Canal was built to provide a safe and short waterway between Philadelphia and New York City for the transport of farm products, coal furniture, clothing and household goods.
 In short it provided connection with the outside world.
 During the canal's heyday, Port Mercer was an active community.
 Along with barges and ferries, the canal was also used for pleasure boating.

 The canal did not show a profit after 1892 as railroads gradually took over most of the shipping business.
 The canal stayed open, however, until the winter of 1932-33, when it was closed permanently to commercial navigation.

-Shortly after the canal was closed to navigation, the State of New Jersey took it over and restored the feeder and main canal to be used as a source of raw water for farms, industry, and homes in Central New Jersey.
-In 1974 the State Legislature passed a bill establishing the canal and the narrow band of s state -owned land along its banks as a State Park In 1973, the Delaware and Raritan Canal and 17 structures relating to the canal were put on the National Register of Historic Places.
+Shortly after the canal was closed to navigation, the State of New Jersey took it over and restored the feeder and main canal as a source of raw water for farms, industry, and homes in Central New Jersey.
+In 1974, the State Legislature passed a bill establishing the canal and the narrow band of state -owned land along its banks as a state park In 1973, the Delaware and Raritan Canal and 17 structures relating to the canal were put on the National Register of Historic Places.

 New Jersey Turnpike heading south:

 Take Exit 9 (New Brunswick) and follow signs for Trenton (Route 18 north, then Route 1 south).
 For first-timers, navigating to Route 1 south from this exit can be difficult.
 Take the first right after toll booths, up ramp and onto to 18 north.
 Immediately, shift to lane second from left and, less than half a mile from entry point, exit left (you'll be heading over a Route 1 overpass).
 Stay in right lane.
 The exit to Route 1 south is on your right just beyond the overpass.
 For directions from Route 1, see below.

 From Interstate 95 heading north: